-After spending two seasons as an assistant coach at Oregon and the 2016 season as a volunteer assistant at Baylor, former Oregon All-American Kelsey Rowell is in her first season as an assistant coach of the Baylor acrobatics and tumbling team.
+After spending two seasons as an assistant coach at Oregon and the 2016 season as a volunteer assistant at Baylor, former Oregon All-American Kelsey Rowell is in her second season as an assistant coach of the Baylor acrobatics and tumbling team.

 "I am delighted to have Kelsey join our Baylor staff," said Mulkey.
 "She knows the girls and the program and will be a fantastic asset to Baylor.
 She brings a wealth of knowledge and experience and will be invaluable to our program."

 "I am beyond excited and grateful to officially be a Baylor Bear.
 The support from the school and administration is absolutely amazing here at Baylor.
 I am eager for fall to arrive to get to work on another championship season with the best team in the country," said Rowell.

 In her first season as assistant coach, Rowell played a large role in guiding Baylor to its third straight NCATA national title and five NCATA individual event titles.
 She also helped coach three NCATA All-Americans.